10 Universities Offering Free Writing Courses Online

 Through MIT's OCW program, students can download a variety of undergraduate and graduate-level course materials that cover topics in, among others, essay, expository and technical writing.
 Course activities and formats include assignments, exams, lecture notes and video presentations.

-Writing and Reading the Essay focuses on the essay as a popular literary genre.
+- Writing and Reading the Essay focuses on the essay as a popular literary genre.
 The syllabus indicates two essay anthologies as course texts, which can be purchased online.
 Course activities include a reader's journal and a series of personal writing assignments.

-The course in Writing and Reading Short Stories offers students the opportunity to study character development, plotting and point of view.
+- Writing and Reading Short Stories offers students the opportunity to study character development, plotting and point of view.
 Featured authors include, among others, Flannery O'Connor, Alice Walker, William Faulkner and John Updike.

 - Technical Writing is geared toward the advanced writer.
 In this course, which consists of about 40 video-taped lectures, students apply theory to analyze and solve complex communication problems.
 Course topics include audience awareness, document design, ethics, gender equity and rhetorical theory.

 The Open University is the largest educational establishment in the United Kingdom, as well as the country's only distance-learning school.
 The university's free online classes may not provide access to the same resources used by formally enrolled students, but course formats might include Web- and print-based content as well as the ability to interact with other students through a comments feature.

 - Writing What You Know is designed to help students improve their descriptive writing skills.
 This 8-hour, introductory class encourages students to view their everyday lives from a new perspective, demonstrating how an author's personal life can serve as a source of inspiration.

 Through Purdue University's Online Writing Lab (OWL), students and teachers around the world can enjoy 24-hour access to a variety of Web-based resources, including handouts, podcasts and PowerPoint presentations.
 These include topics in grammar and mechanics, professional and technical writing, English as a Second Language (ESL), research and writing style.

-Professional and Technical Writing provides a list of varied Web-based resources that can show students and professionals how to research and write business letters, memos and other office-related documents.
+- Professional and Technical Writing provides a list of varied Web-based resources that can show students and professionals how to research and write business letters, memos and other office-related documents.
 Topics include audience analysis, parallel structures and writing tone.
 Additional technical writing resources include information on how to write scientific abstracts and white papers.

 The University College Falmouth is a specialized art institution based in the United Kingdom.
 The non-credit classes offered through the school's 'openSpace' project allow students to work at their own level and pace but don't provide all the materials from the original course.
 Although registration isn't required to access assignments, lectures and other materials, registered students may be able to participate in online chats and peer reviews.

-Introduction to Novel Writing was designed to provide graduate-level students with the structural skills to organize and develop extended pieces of creative writing.
+- Introduction to Novel Writing was designed to provide graduate-level students with the structural skills to organize and develop extended pieces of creative writing.
 In addition to writing assignments and suggested readings, open course materials include YouTube videos by Joyce Carol Oates, Salmon Rushdie and Amy Tan.

 - Flash Fiction introduces students to the concept of the super-short story and its emergence as a mainstream literary trend.
 Listeners can learn how brief experiences or even a life story can be condensed to a paragraph or a couple of written lines.

-How to Find the Short Story Within Your Novel helps listeners identify the dissimilarities between these two literary forms.
+- How to Find the Short Story Within Your Novel helps listeners identify the dissimilarities between these two literary forms.
 Students learn how to extract a quality excerpt from a longer piece of prose and how first-time authors can prepare their work for publication.

 Utah State offers OCW materials in several academic departments.
 Students may be able to apply the knowledge gained from use of these open materials to pass exams to earn credit.
 USU may give credit to students who pass subject tests offered by individual departments, the International Baccalaureate Organization or CLEP exams, among other options.

-Introduction to Writing: Academic Prose is an online complement to a graduate-level course.
+- Introduction to Writing: Academic Prose is an online complement to a graduate-level course.
 The course materials are presented in a similar 16-week format, with links to several online readings and assignment descriptions.
 The syllabus begins with assignments related to debate and dialogue, cultural myths and visual literacy.
 Additional writing activities include a family narrative, a school board project and a media analysis.